sheroz/rsa/README.md

 # RSA (Rivest–Shamir–Adleman) asymmetric cipher in Rust

-A sample implementation of RSA (Rivest–Shamir–Adleman) public-key cryptosystem for learning purposes
+Samples of RSA (Rivest–Shamir–Adleman) public-key cryptosystem implementations for learning purposes

 ## Test implementation samples by using